 Then, the extended volume of the insulating oil moves upward into the conservator to occupy the vacant space above the oil level inside it which is partially occupied by the insulating oil.
 Consequently, corresponding quantity of air of that space is pushed outside through the silica-gel breather.

 On other hand when the load of transformer decreases or transformer is turned off then, the heat generation stops and temperature of insulating oil also decreases, the oil inside the main tank contracts.
-Then the atmospheric air enters into the conservator through silica-gel breather.
+Then, the oil moves downward from conservator tank to main tank and corresponding quantity of the atmospheric air enters into the conservator through silica-gel breather.

 Types of Conservator Tank